-'''

-1 Gy = 100 rad

-1 mGy = 100 mrad

-1 Sv = 100 rem

-1 mSv = 100 mrem
+1 Gy = 100 rad 1 mGy = 100 mrad 1 Sv = 100 rem 1 mSv = 100 mrem

-'''

-With radiation counting systems, radioactive transformation events can be measured in units of "disintegrations per minute" (dpm) and, because instruments are not 100% efficient, "counts per minute" (cpm).
-Background radiation levels are typically less than $10~\mu\text{R/h}$, but due to differences in detector size and efficiency, the cpm reading on a fixed portal monitor and various hand-held survey meters will vary considerably.
+With radiation counting systems and survey meters, radioactive transformation events can be stated in units of "disintegrations per minute" (dpm) but, because instruments are not 100% efficient in detection, measurements are displayed and registered in "counts per minute" (cpm).
+Background radiation levels are typically less than 10 $\mu$ R/hr, but due to differences in detector size, type and detection efficiency, the apparent background cpm reading with a fixed portal monitor and various hand-held survey meters will vary considerably.

-4. How Much Radioactive Material is Present?
+4. How Much Radioactivity versus Material is Present?

-The size or weight of a quantity of material does not indicate how much radioactivity is present.
+The size or weight of a quantity of radioactive material does not indicate how much radioactivity is present.
 A large quantity of material can contain a very small amount of radioactivity, or a very small amount of material can have a lot of radioactivity.
+This is a function of the RAM's half-life.